-- a.
-Sensitivity to stimulation

-- Tendency to be loud b.

-- Repetitive movements C.

-- Resistance to change d.

-- All of the above e.

-- permission. (page 41 & 44) a.
-True b.
-False

-- (page 44-45) a.
-True b.
-False

-- - a.
-Ignore them

-- b.
-Tell them that you already answered

-- C. Answer the question as often as necessary

-- Give the wrong answer d.

-- None of the above e.

-- 9.

-- respond to such behaviors

-- b.
-Ask for help when you need it, do not be afraid

-- Redirect the resident's behavior by providing them with another activity C.

-- d.
-Firmly identify the unwanted behavior and point out that it is unacceptable.

-- e.
-All of the above
+- 5. When assisting someone who has autism, you may notice some of the following behaviors: - a.
+Sensitivity to stimulation - Tendency to be loud b. - Repetitive movements C. - Resistance to change d. - e.
+All of the above - When communicating with a person with autism, you should avoid touching them or their personal items without 6. permission - b.
+False a.
+True - 7.
+If a shelter resident with dementia is confused about the day, month, year, or other information, you should correct them? b.
+False a.
+True - 8.
+If a person with dementia asks you the same question several times, you should: - a.
+Ignore them - b.
+Tell them that you already answered - c.
+Answer the question as often as necessary - Give the wrong answer d. - None of the above e. - 9.
+Which of the following is the best way to deal with inappropriate sexual behaviors in a disaster shelter? - a.
+Do not encourage unwanted behaviors with inappropriate jokes, suggestive language or dress, and do not positively respond to such behaviors - b.
+Ask for help when you need it, do not be afraid - c.
+Redirect the resident's behavior by providing them with another activity - d.
+Firmly identify the unwanted behavior and point out that it is unacceptable - e.
+All of the above - 10.
+If you are feeling uncomfortable in a situation where someone is expressing sexual behaviors towards you and you cannot control the situation, the best thing you can do is ask for help from a Shelter Manager?

-- a.
-True b.
-False
+b.
+False a.
+True